Drug Development, NanoMedicine, Pharmacokinetics

 Albumin nanoparticle containing a PI3Kγ inhibitor and paclitaxel in combination with α-PD1 induces tumor remission of breast cancer in mice.
 Yudong Song, Luke Bugada, Ruiting Li, Hongxiang Hu, Luchen Zhang, Chengyi Li, Hebao Yuan, Krishani Rajanayake, Nathan Truchan, Fei Wen, Wei Gao, and Duxin Sun.
 Science Translational Medicine, 2022, 14 (643): onlineDOI: 10.1126/scitranslmed.abl3649

-This project directly measureed profiles of microbiome, bile salts, and drug release in different regions of human GI tract using intubation or wireless sampling capsule.
-We directly measured the drug release in different regions of human GI tract (stomach, duodenum, jejunum, and ileum) for the immediate-release, modified-release, and locally-acting drug products.
-In addition, we also compared the profiles of 15 bile salts in different regions of human small intestine after fasting and fed conditions.
-Finally, we investigated the different microbiome profiles in different regions of human small intestine and colon.
+During oral drug product development, optimizing in vitro and in vivo drug release in the human gastrointestinal (GI) tract is crucial.
+Bile salts in the GI tract, which change under fasting and fed conditions, influence drug release, disease states, and the microbiome.
+Additionally, the human GI tract's microbiome plays a role in regulating disease conditions and drug treatments.
+We directly measured drug release in various regions of the human GI tract (stomach, duodenum, jejunum, and ileum) for immediate-release, modified-release, and locally-acting drug products.
+We also compared the profiles of 15 bile salts in different regions of the human small intestine under fasting and fed conditions.
+Lastly, we examined the distinct microbiome profiles in different regions of the human small intestine and colon.

 Spatial and Temporal Analysis of the Stomach and Small-Intestinal Microbiota in Fasted Healthy Humans.
 Seekatz AM, Schnizlein MK, Koenigsknecht MJ, Baker JR, Hasler WL, Bleske BE, Young VB, Sun D. mSphere.
 2019 Mar 13;4(2):e00126-19.